skytreader/epiqueue/readme.markdown

 `right_son`.
 Terminal nodes have the value `null` for `left_son` and `right_son`.

 The root node, and only the root node, will contain the field `_comment`.

+## Graphs
+Graphs are represented as either an adjacency matrix or adjacency lists.
+The graph representation is nested in the JSON structure in the field `representation`.
+Aside from the `_comment` field, there is also another field, `_is_matrix`, containing a boolean value that will distinguish between representations.

+The representation field of an adjacency matrix representation will contain an array of arrays, one inner array for each node.
+The square structure will feature ones and zeroes, one signifying adjacency and non-adjacency, respectively.

+An adjacency list representation will feature a map of strings to a list.
+The key will be the node's name while the corresponding list will contain the keys of the adjacent nodes.